 Write positive reviews on online platforms

 So many local businesses such as small hotels, homestays, tour operators, etc. could benefit a great deal from your positive reviews (on platforms such as Tripadvisor) once the travel industry opens up again.

-Go ahead and make a list of places that you could review such as hotels, homestays, Airbnbs, restaurants, amusement parks, museums, travel companies, sightseeing tour providers, etc.
+Go ahead and make a list of places that you could review such as hotels, homestays, Airbnbs, restaurants, holiday parks, amusement parks, museums, travel companies, sightseeing tour providers, etc.

 As I stated earlier, prioritise entities with lesser reviews online.
 Also, make sure you write about smaller entities that may not have a marketing budget to promote themselves.

 This is a great time to revisit your amazing travel memories from the past.
 Share photos of hotels you have stayed at, restaurants you loved and experiences that you enjoyed.